BP, Reliance win Egyptian crude oil supply contracts in 2013

-LONDON Reliance Industries (RELI.NS) and Britain's oil major BP (BP.L) have emerged as the main winners of Egypt's crude oil supply tenders for 2013, traders said on Wednesday.
+LONDON Dec 5 India's Reliance Industries and Britain's oil major BP have emerged as the main winners of Egypt's crude oil supply tenders for 2013, traders said on Wednesday.

 Reliance won the bulk of cargos on offer from Egypt's Ras Gharib terminal, winning just under 1.5 million tonnes of the heavy sour grade crude or 18 cargoes in 2013, two of the trading sources said.